In Pure Spirit

 January 16, 2009 by Andrew Leave a Comment

+The area of St John’s Garden in Liverpool was once a burial ground.
 In 1767 the area contained a small mortuary chapel and general burial site.
 The construction of St John’s Church began in 1775 and was started by Thomas Litoller.
 Litoller would use a gothic design that would later influence buildings like St George’s Hall.

 The construction of St George’s Hall started in 1854 and when it finished St John’s Church was hard against the west elevation.